digama0/mm0/mm0.md

 The following words appear in the syntax with special meanings:

-    axiom coercion def delimiter free infixl infixr input max notation output prec prefix provable pure sort strict term theorem var
+    axiom coercion def delimiter free infixl infixr input max notation output prec prefix provable pure sort strict term theorem

 However, they are not really "keywords" because the grammar never permits these words to appear where an identifier can also appear.
 So they are lexed simply as identifiers, and it is permissible to declare a variable, sort, or theorem with one of these keywords as its name.

 Grammar for the `.mm0` file format
 ===

-An `.mm0` file is a list of directives.
-Directives are used to declare sorts, define axioms, definitions, and theorems, as well as notation to be used in the inline math blocks.
-Directives are block structured, with `{` `}` enclosing scopes.
+An `.mm0` file is a list of statements.
+Statements are used to declare sorts, define axioms, definitions, and theorems, as well as notation to be used in the inline math blocks.

-    mm0-file ::= (directive)*
+    mm0-file ::= (statement)*
-    directive ::= statement | '{' (directive)* '}'
     statement ::= sort-stmt
-               |  var-stmt
                |  term-stmt
                |  assert-stmt
                |  def-stmt